riga/LBN/README.md

 pip install lbn
 ```

-NumPy and TensorFlow are the only dependencies.
+NumPy and TensorFlow (1.X) are the only dependencies.

+TensorFlow 2.0 is not *yet* supported.

 ### Testing